 - Unethical research

-Trust and integrity are among what readers value the most in scholarly peer-reviewed journal content.
-That’s why Jurnal Teknologi Laboratorium takes the issue of plagiarism very seriously.
+Trust and integrity are what readers value most in peer-reviewed scientific journal content.
+That is why The Jurnal Kesehatan Ibu dan Anak (Journal of Maternal and Child Health) takes the issue of plagiarism very seriously.

 The Committee on Publication Ethics (COPE) defines plagiarism as:

-For PUINOVAKESMAS Journal, this applies to data, images, words or ideas taken from any materials in electronic or print formats without sufficient attribution.
-The use of any such material either directly or indirectly should be properly acknowledged in all instances.
-You should always cite your source and you MUST give the URL for the electronic reference version.
-Papers submitted to PUINOVAKESMAS Journal will be screened and checked for plagiarism by using Similarity Check from Crossref, but an author should be checked before submitting.
+For The Jurnal Kesehatan Ibu dan Anak (Journal of Maternal and Child Health), this applies to data, images, words, or ideas taken from any material in an electronic or print format without adequate attribution.
+Any direct or indirect use of such material must be properly acknowledged in all cases.
+You must always cite your sources and MUST provide URLs for electronically referenced versions.
+Papers submitted to The Jurnal Kesehatan Ibu dan Anak (Journal of Maternal and Child Health) will be screened and checked for plagiarism using Similarity Check with a maximum allowable limit of 20%, but authors should check this before submission.

 Preprints, preprint servers, and early reporting of scholarly work

 We support the need for authors to share early versions of their work before peer-review publication.

 A preprint is your article before you have submitted it to a journal for peer review.
 Preprint servers are online repositories that enable you to post this early version of your research paper online.